mdarikrayhan/Mind-Strom-4.0-Editorial-and-Problem-Set/README.md

 <h3>F.Temple run once again</h3>
 <p>
-The problem was set by <a href="">Tarique Abid</a>.
+The problem was set by <a href="">Tarique Abid</a>.To solve this problem, we can use the concept of Euler's Totient Function and GCD Sum.
+Euler's Totient Function calculates the count of numbers that are coprime with N, where N is the distance of the den from home.
+This can be precomputed and stored in an array for efficiency.
+The GCD Sum is the sum of N times the Totient Function value for all divisors of N.
+Using the precomputed values of Totient Function and GCD Sum, we can determine if Cinderella can reach her den safely.
+If the computed GCD Sum value for N is greater than or equal to the total number of obstacles M, it indicates that Cinderella can safely reach her den by transferring obstacles from one segment to another.
+Otherwise, she won't be able to reach her den safely.
 Solution link: <a href="https://github.com/mdarikrayhan/Mind-Strom-4.0-Editorial-and-Problem-Set/tree/main/Solution/6.Temple%20run%20once%20again">F.Temple run once again</a>
 </p>

 <h3>G.Best Friend Again</h3>